mcandre/unmake/README.md

 When recursing over directories, `unmake` skips symlinks.

-`unmake` skips many implementation-specific files such as `GNUmakefile`.
+`unmake`'s linter rules skip many implementation-specific files such as `GNUmakefile`.

 `unmake` skips many *machine-generated* makefiles.
 For example, makefiles produced by autotools; Perl; and cmake when using the Unix Makefile generator (both in-source builds and out-of-source builds).